CounterpartyXCP/Documentation/docs/advanced/api-v2/node-api.md

 ## Headers and HTTP Code

-When the server is not ready, that is to say when all the blocks are not yet parsed, all routes return a 503 error except `/` and those in the `/blocks`, `/transactions` and `/backend` groups which always return a result.
+When the server is not ready, that is to say when all the extant blocks have not yet been parsed, every route will return a `503` error, except `/` and those routes that are in the `/blocks`, `/transactions` and `/backend` groups.

 All API responses contain the following 3 headers: